budds300/My-favorite-band/ReadMe.md

 ## Author.
 ### *Tamminga Budds*(27/02/2021)
 ## Description
-* This is a single web page design of my favorite band
+* This is a single web page design of my favorite band.
+You can view the live link on: https://budds300.github.io/My-favorite-band/

 ## Langueges used
 * HTML